einarciks/Web_scraper/README.md

 ## Installation

-Clone the repository (or download the files) or visit https://webscrapingcars.streamlit.app/
+Clone the repository/download the files (to run the programme type streamlit run App.py in the terminal) or visit https://webscrapingcars.streamlit.app/ (if the website is active at that moment)